aqueous-humor/alx-system_engineering-devops/0x00-shell_basics/README.md

 12. 11-lists list all files (including hidden files) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.

 13. 12-file_type prints the type of file named 'iamafile' in /tmp.

+14. 13-symbolic_link creates a symbolic link to /bin/ls named __ls__.
+Link is created in current working directory.